nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the search operation works:

-**Note:** The lifeline for `SearchCommand` and `SearchCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `FindCommand` and `FindCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 <puml src="diagrams/SearchSequenceDiagram.puml" alt="SearchSequenceDiagram" />